sudesh0sudesh/GithubIOC_Collector/README.md

 This repo will collect IoCs from the specified sources and store them in the relevant directories.

-Feel free to open any pull request.
+Feel free to open a pull request.

 ## Sources